 The Mothers Of Invention was an unconventional L.A. progressive rock band best known for being led by the now legendary musician and composer Frank Zappa (lead guitar, vocals).
 The group evolved out of the Soul Giants in 1965 when frontman Ray Collins (lead vocals) asked Zappa to take over as lead guitarist.
 Other original members included Jimmy Carl Black (percussion, drums, vocals) and Roy Estrada (bass).
 The band first renamed themselves the Blackouts, then Captain Glasspack & The Magic Mufflers before settling on the Mothers, coincidently on Mother's Day.
 It wasn't long before the newly formed ensemble began gaining attention within the burgeoning Los Angeles underground music scene under the management of Herb Cohen.
 In early 1966, the group was discovered by leading record producer Tom Wilson while hearing them perform 'Trouble Every Day', a song about the summer of 1965 Watts riots.
 Wilson had earned acclaim as the producer for Bob Dylan and Simon & Garfunkel, and was notable for being one of the few African Americans working as a major label pop music producer at this time.
-Wilson signed the Mothers to the Verve division of MGM and insisted that they officially rename themselves the Mothers Of Invention.
+Wilson signed the Mothers to the Verve division of MGM and insisted that they officially rename themselves as the less-abrasive sounding Mothers Of Invention.

 Later in '70, Zappa pulled together a completely new version of the Mothers with members Aynsley Dunbar (drums), George Duke (keyboards), Ian Underwood (woodwinds, keyboards) and Jeff Simmons (bass, rhythm guitar), along with three members of the recently defunct Turtles: Jim Pons (bass), Mark Volman (vocals) and Howard Kaylan (vocals).
-As a side note, Volman and Kayla, due to persistent legal and contractual problems, adopted the stage names "The Phlorescent Leech and Eddie", or now better known as "Flo & Eddie".
-This encarnation of the Mothers debuted on Zappa's 1970 solo album Chunga's Revenge, which was followed by the double album soundtrack to the 1971 movie 200 Motels, featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr of The Beatles, Theodore Bikel, and Keith Moon of the Who.
+As a side note, Volman and Kaylan, due to persistent legal and contractual conflicts, adopted the stage names "The Phlorescent Leech and Eddie", or now better known as "Flo & Eddie".
+This incarnation of the Mothers debuted on Zappa's 1970 solo album Chunga's Revenge, which was followed by the double album soundtrack to the 1971 movie 200 Motels, featuring the Mothers, the Royal Philharmonic Orchestra, Ringo Starr of The Beatles, Theodore Bikel, and Keith Moon of the Who.

-In late 1971, Zappa suffered two serious setbacks with the first occurring while performing at Casino de Montreux in Switzerland.
+In late 1971, Frank Zappa suffered two serious setbacks with the first occurring while performing at Casino de Montreux in Switzerland.
 The Mothers' equipment was destroyed when a flare set off by an audience member started a fire that burned down the building, which was immortalized in Deep Purple's classic song 'Smoke On The Water'.
-After a week's break, the Mothers played at the Rainbow Theatre in London with rented gear, and during the encore an audience member pushed Zappa off the stage and into the concrete-floored orchestra pit.
+After a week's break, the Mothers played at the Rainbow Theatre in London with rented gear, and during the encore, an audience member pushed Zappa off the stage and into the concrete-floored orchestra pit.
 The band thought Zappa had been killed, but he survived suffering serious fractures, head trauma and injuries to his back, leg, and neck, as well as a crushed larynx, which ultimately caused his voice to drop a third after healing.
 This accident resulted in an extended period of wheelchair confinement, making touring impossible for over six months.
 Meanwhile, the Mothers were left in limbo and eventually formed the core of Flo & Eddie's band as they set out on their own.

-Zappa focused on big band and orchestral music while recovering from his injuries, and in 1973 formed the Mothers final lineup, which included Underwood, Duke, Ralph Humphrey (drums), Sal Marquez (trumpet), Tom Fowler (trombone), Bruce Fowler (bass) and Ruth Underwood (xylophone, percussion).
+Frank Zappa focused on big band and orchestral music while recovering from his injuries, and in 1973 formed the Mothers final lineup, which included Underwood, Duke, Ralph Humphrey (drums), Sal Marquez (trumpet), Tom Fowler (trombone), Bruce Fowler (bass) and Ruth Underwood (xylophone, percussion).
 The final album using the Mothers as a backing band, 1975's Bongo Fury, was a collaboration with Captain Beefheart and also featured Denny Walley (guitar) and Terry Bozzio (drums), who continued to perform for Zappa on non-Mothers releases into the 80s.